giocoal/reddit-tldr-summarizer-and-topic-modeling/README.md

 - Accuracy

 ### Step 5.
 Perform Maximal Marginal Relevance(MMR) selection
-Run notebook featureMatrixAnalysis.ipynb to perform MMR and obtain an extractive summary for each document in the test set.
+Run notebook `1_featureMatrixAnalysis.ipynb` to perform MMR and obtain an extractive summary for each document in the test set.

 ### Step 6.
 Summary Evaluation
-Run notebook featureMatrixAnalysis.ipynb to measure summaries quality by means of
+Run notebook `1_featureMatrixAnalysis.ipynb` to measure summaries quality by means of
 - Rouge1
 - Rouge2
 - RougeL

 ## Topic Modeling task
 ### Step 0.
 Perform preprocessing
-Run the `Preprocessing for topic modeling.ipynb` script to process and extract only the useful data.
+Run the `2_preprocessing4topic_modeling.ipynb` script to process and extract only the useful data.
 The output is saved here:

 ```
 project_folder